nobitex/docs-api/CONTRIBUTING.md

 # Contributing

 ## Development
-To install dependencies, after installing `ruby`, install bundle with `gem install bundle` and then use `bundle install` to install dependencies.
+To install dependencies, after installing `ruby`, install bundle with `gem install bundler` and then use `bundle install` to install dependencies.

 Now you can start editing files in `source` directory.
 Launch a server with `make serve` to view the